cpeditor/cpeditor/doc/INSTALL.md

 ## Use Artifacts

-If you want to use the latest version (even later than the beta release), but don't want to build from source, you can download Artifacts from [GitHub Actions](https://github.com/cpeditor/cpeditor/actions).
+If you want to use the latest version (even newer than the beta release), but don't want to build from source, you can download Artifacts from [GitHub Actions](https://github.com/cpeditor/cpeditor/actions).

 However, it's not recommended to use Artifacts, they are more unstable than beta releases, and may be a work in progress.
 You should read the commit logs and even the source codes before using Artifacts.